wknishio/variable-terminal/doc/readme.txt

 After configuring the server, the server console can also receive text command inputs, but only internal commands of this software.

-When using graphical console, the helper menu "Commands" will be available, assisting the use of all internal commands of this software.
+When using graphical console, the helper menu "Command" will be available, assisting the use of all internal commands of this software.

 Some of the available internal commands in client console: